27th January 2018

 Degree apprentices tend to be highly employable, as they come away having having benefited from both the academic rigour of a degree and the practical experience of an apprenticeship.
 These apprenticeships are designed by the employers themselves, meaning apprentices leave their training with the exact skills necessary to start their career.
-Last year, a poll by Positive Outcomes found that 93% of employers would take on an apprentice over a graduate.
+A poll by Positive Outcomes found that 93% of employers would take on an apprentice over a graduate.

 Many apprentices find employment straight away, staying on at the companies who provided their course.
 According to a survey by GovUK, 77% of apprentices stayed with the same employer whilst 46% received a pay rise and 36% reported getting a promotion.